Heather Burns Still Remembers The One Piece Of Advice Nora Ephron Gave Her On

 “It was Meg and Steve Zahn and Jean Stapleton and myself, all the bookstore people.
 We [wanted to] look natural behind the register so we knew what they did.
 We went to Books of Wonder, which is still there.
 I just was there a couple weeks ago with my son.
 I think it was more just to make us feel like we naturally knew our way around the store.
 At the time Books of Wonder was smaller, and as I recall they pretty much designed the set to mimic that.
 They were pretty similar layouts, so we kind of knew our way around.”

-The Shop Around The Corner is the cosiest, nicest part of the whole movie.
+The Shop Around The Corner is the coziest, nicest part of the whole movie.
 Did it look like a bookstore when you stepped in?

 Advertisement